UniMath/agda-unimath/src/group-theory/products-of-tuples-of-elements-commutative-monoids.lagda.md

               ( M)
               ( A)
               ( λ _ → unit-Commutative-Monoid M)))
+    in do
+      cA ← is-finite-type-Finite-Type A
+      mul-finite-count-Commutative-Monoid M A cA _ ∙
+        mul-fin-unit-Commutative-Monoid M _
 ```

 ### Products over a finite type are homotopy invariant